frederic-perez/AmE-dictionary/data/dictionary.md

 __at the very least__
 __at__ _prep_ [The preposition _at_ often has connotations of aggression.
 You _throw_ something _to_ someone if you want them to catch it; if you _throw_ it _at_ them you are trying to hit them.
 To _laugh at_ someone is to laugh at their expense.
 Usually we say _talk to_; when Ludlow says _talk at_ (in the movie _Legends of the Fall_) he is saying that his sons are shouting at them without listening to what he has to say in reply.]
 __at-risk__ _adj_
+__ataractic__ _adj_ Of or relating to a drug or other agent that has a tranquilizing effect. _Syn_ sedative, tranquilizing _Valium has an ataractic effect that is useful in treating tension and anxiety._
 __ataraxia__ _n_ :two: (ataraxy) (Medicine) Calmness or peace of mind; emotional tranquillity.
 A state of freedom from emotional disturbance and anxiety; tranquillity.
 __atavism__ _n_ :two: A reappearance of an earlier characteristic. _Syn_ throwback, reversion
 __atavistic__ _adj_ :four: Are you scared of the dark?
 It’s okay.
 That is quite a natural atavistic fear — that is, a fear related to an ancient way of thinking or behaving.
 Something atavistic doesn’t have to be a feeling; it can be anything that’s a throwback to an earlier form of life or way of looking at things.
 For example, a new building can be atavistic if it contains strong elements of ancient architectural styles.
 A physical genealogical trait handed down from many generations is also atavistic.
 For example, the pointed canine teeth in humans, originally used to tear meat apart when hunting, is an atavistic trait in mankind.